Marketing91

 This concept is popularly known as process writing and is generally used to provide directions or instructions and to explain the processes in society or nature explicitly.
 The sequential pattern is often mixed up with chronological organizational pattern because of several similarities, but the primary point of difference is that in latter case narratives occur at specific setting and timing whereas in the former case the sequences do not occur at a particular place or time instead of at anytime

-4. Topical organizational pattern or logical organizational pattern
+4. Topical or logical

 This type of organizational pattern is one of the most frequently used patterns and is useful in arranging the information when any other organizational pattern will not work.